TwinePlatform/twine-monolith/api/docs/permissions.md

 # Permissions

 ## permission flags
-*-children - data of all child catagories or ones directly owned *-parent - data of all parent catagories
+*-children - data of all child catagories
+*-parent - data of all parent catagories
 *-own - data directly owned by user